mattaereal/yet-another-evm-puzzle/README.md

 # Yet another evm puzzle
-This repository is part of a post that belongs to a small series dedicated to motivate myself while learning how the evm works.
+This repository is part of a post that belongs to a small series dedicated to motivating myself while learning how the evm works.
 You can find the first post [here](https://medium.com/@mattaereal/solving-more-evm-puzzles-differently-part-i-170f2516b88d).

 I'll be accepting pull requests for solvable challenges on this repo, so feel free to submit your own!